Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 - Coast FIRE =

 - Your assumptions matter more than your saving rate.
-Pick a defensible withdrawal rate (3–3.5% in Nepal) and a defensible real return (4–6%), and pressure-test the plan against the lower end.
+Pick a defensible withdrawal rate (3–3.5% in Nepal) and a defensible real return (4–6%), then pressure-test the plan against the lower end.

 If you want me to run the math for your specific age, expense scenario, and current invested-assets balance, email parjanya57@gmail.com.
 The calculation is short; the decision it unlocks is not.